 – Manage your Air using the rule of thirds

-– Natural sunlight should be visible at all time, do not go beyond natural sunlight
+– Natural sunlight should be visible at all times, do not go beyond natural sunlight

-– Follow the guideline at all time, do not go off the guideline
+– Follow the guideline at all times, do not go off the guideline

-– Do not pass through restricted area, at all time 2 divers should fit side by side or one on top of each other
+– Do not pass through any restricted areas.
+At all times two divers should fit side by side or one on top of each other

 Remember: There is nothing beyond these limits worth dying for!
 Do not put your life at risk and follow the rules.

-The cavern dives are full of surprises and amazing dives all year around, enjoy!
+The cavern dives are full of surprises and amazing dives all year round.
+Enjoy!

-We are passionate and experienced instructors and guide and will love to show you this amazing and unique art of nature in the safest way possible.
+We are passionate and experienced instructors and guides and will love to show you this amazing and unique art of nature in the safest way possible.